Blaine Boyer

 Blaine Thomas Boyer (born July 11, 1981) is an American former professional baseball pitcher.
-He played in MLB for the Atlanta Braves, St. Louis Cardinals, Arizona Diamondbacks, New York Mets, Minnesota Twins, San Diego Padres, Milwaukee Brewers, Boston Red Sox and Kansas City Royals.
+He played in Major League Baseball (MLB) for the Atlanta Braves, St. Louis Cardinals, Arizona Diamondbacks, New York Mets, Minnesota Twins, San Diego Padres, Milwaukee Brewers, Boston Red Sox, and Kansas City Royals.
 He also played in Nippon Professional Baseball (NPB) for the Hanshin Tigers.

 Baseball career

 Early career

 Boyer attended George Walton Comprehensive High School in Marietta, Georgia.
 The Atlanta Braves selected him in the third round of the 2000 Major League Baseball draft.
 His first season of pro baseball was with the rookie league team the Gulf Coast Braves, where he went 1–3 with a 2.51 earned run average (ERA).